Videoconferencing + teleconferencing

 - Zoom is a newer platform that supports up to 50 participants for meetings of up to 40 minutes in length with a free account.
 (Paid accounts allow more participants, increased meeting duration, and access to additional features.)

 I want to participate in a videoconference somewhere else on campus.

 We have videoconferencing kits available for checkout for faculty and staff to use from their own desks or in classrooms.
 ITS staff are available to support equipment use for academic purposes in classrooms and faculty offices; A/V staff are also available to train users to self-support for videoconferencing.

-If you are interested in exploring how you might use videoconferencing in the mLab or at your desk, we'd love to talk to you: email@example.com
+If you are interested in exploring how you might use videoconferencing in the mLab or in your office, or if you have questions about videoconference options at Reed, contact us at email@example.com .